BedrockLegends/Journey-Across-The-Void/README.md

 - [Curse/Twitch](https://www.curseforge.com/minecraft/modpacks/journey-across-the-void)

 <p align="center">
   <img width="419" height="185" src="https://www.bisecthosting.com/images/logos/BH_full.png">
 </p>
 If you're looking to play Journey Across the Void with your friends, grab a server from BisectHosting.
 The modpack can be pre-installed, so there is no need for doing it yourself.
 Also, the updates are automated as well, making everything a breeze.
-Use the code BedrockLegends or the link above to save 25% off your first month.
+Use the code BedrockLegends to save 25% off your first month.